WellyngtonF/LibraryService/README.md

 ## Unit Tests

+I build two projects for unit tests:

+- `unitTests_NUnit`: Unit tests made with NUnit.
-Unit tests are made with NUnit and FluentAssertions.
+- `unitTests_XUnit`: Unit tests made with XUnit.

+The reason for this is to compare the two most popular unit test frameworks code and demonstrate my skills with both.

 ## Integration Tests